yyc0de/TryHackMe/README.md

 This repository is a personal project, but if you have any insights, corrections, or suggestions, please don’t hesitate to contribute.
 I welcome any feedback!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Let's Connect

 If you're on TryHackMe, feel free to reach out to me!
-You can also follow me on [LinkedIn](your-linkedin-profile-link) for more updates on my cybersecurity journey.
+You can also follow me on https://www.linkedin.com/in/adriansmbln/ for more updates on my cybersecurity journey.

 ---